massung/lexer/README.md

 	Error: LET syntax error on line 1 near "="
 	  1 (abort) Return to level 0.
 	  2 Return to top loop level 0.

-*Note: since the lexer tokenizes the buffer on-demand, regular `lex-error` conditions can be thrown as well when a token is hit that cannot be parsed.*

 # How It Works